ziggylineous/udacity-full-stack-dev/item_catalog/README.md

     - whoosh (full text search in the api requirement)

 You can install all running  `pip install -r requirements.txt`.
-2. Set the `FLASK_APP` environment variable to `item_catalog.py`
+3. Set the `FLASK_APP` environment variable to `item_catalog.py`
-3. Standing at item_catalog, run `python db.py` to create the database and load some starting models
+4. Standing at item_catalog, run `python db.py` to create the database and load some starting models.
+   This also creates the whoosh index for searching items.

 ## Running
 In the terminal, navigate to item_catalog directory and run: `flask run`